muak/AiForms.SettingsView/README.md

     * This have to assing a instance and must not null.
 * DisplayMember
     * Class member(property) name Displayed on the picker.
+* SubDisplayMember
+	 * Class member(property) name secondary displayed on the Picker.
+If this property is set, the cell will be two line and the first line will display DisplayMember and the second line will display SubDisplayMember.
 * SelectedItems
     * IList where selected items is stored.
     * This have to assing a instance and must not null.